Stay On Task with these Office Organization Tips

 Create a filing system

-Your filing system should be tailored to your own unique needs.
+Your filing system should help you find important things in less time and should be tailored to your own unique needs.
 This might mean you choose to organize files by date, category, alphabetically, or a combination of all three.
 Record your system on an Excel spreadsheet so you can easily refer back to it when wondering where you’ve put something.

 Add your favorite decor

 The aesthetic appeal of your home office can actually influence your ability to stay organized and on task.
-Working in a pleasant environment is energizing, motivating, and stimulating.
-This might mean putting up a few of your favorite prints, adding some plants to feel more connected to nature, or adding a rug underneath your chair and desk.
-You can even create a snack station for your office to create an environment you love.
+Working in a pleasant environment increases your energy levels and helps you stay motivated to accomplish your daily tasks.
+This might mean putting up a few of your favorite prints, adding some plants which can have a positive effect on your concentration and mood.
+Consider adding a colorful rug underneath your chair and desk.
+You can even create a snack station for your office to keep those blood sugar levels up and create an environment you love.
 You spend a lot of time each week in this room – make sure it’s a place that you want to be!

 Do you think you can stay on task with these office organization tips?
 How do you keep your home office organized?